 Eighty percent of women undergoing menopause experience vasomotor symptoms (VMS).
 The pathophysiology of VMS, characterized by hot flashes and night sweats, has not been fully elucidated.
-Purported mechanisms include changes in estrogen levels and increased neurokinin B (NKB) activity acting on the hypothalamus, a region of the brain which regulates body temperature.
-Changes in thermoregulation may increase blood flow to the skin, resulting in the VMS.
+Purported mechanisms include changes in estrogen levels and increased neurokinin B (NKB) activity acting on the hypothalamus, a region of the brain which regulates body temperature.5-7 Changes in thermoregulation may increase blood flow to the skin, resulting in the VMS.
 Hot flashes are the sudden onset of heat in the upper chest and face which spreads throughout the body, typically lasting two to four minutes.
-Hot flashes are often accompanied by profuse sweating and, when this occurs at night (night sweats), can cause sleep disruption, and negatively affect mood.
+Hot flashes are often accompanied by profuse sweating and, when this occurs at night (night sweats), can cause sleep disruption and negatively affect mood.
 Additionally, the combination of vasodilation and sweating can rapidly lower body temperature and cause shivering.

 The frequency of VMS varies from one per day to one per hour.
 Most women who have them experience several per day.
 The intensity of VMS can be classified as mild (sensation of heat without sweating), moderate (sensation of heat with sweating but able to continue activity), or severe (sensation of heat with sweating, causing cessation of activity).
-Moderate to severe VMS affects 32% to 46% of women undergoing menopause.1 Women with frequent moderate to severe VMS (i.e., 7 or more episodes per day) often report interference with sleep (94%), concentration (84%), mood (85%), energy (77%), and sexual activity (61%).2 Risk factors for developing VMS include obesity, smoking, reduced physical activity, high follicle-stimulating hormone (FSH) levels, and mutations in the tachykinin receptor 3 gene, which encodes the NKB receptor.^{10,11}
+Moderate to severe VMS affects 32% to 46% of women undergoing menopause.1 Women with frequent moderate to severe VMS (i.e., 7 or more episodes per day) often report interference with sleep (94%), concentration (84%), mood (85%), energy (77%), and sexual activity (61%).8 Risk factors for developing VMS include obesity, smoking, reduced physical activity, high follicle-stimulating hormone (FSH) levels, and mutations in the tachykinin receptor 3 gene, which encodes the NKB receptor.^{9,10}

-Available data suggest that the median total duration of moderate to severe VMS is 9.4 years1; bothersome VMS may last around 4 years.12 However, severity and duration of VMS symptoms appears to be heterogeneous, with racial and ethnic differences.
-For example, a higher proportion of Black women experience increased severity and duration of VMS symptoms compared to White women.3 More limited evidence suggests that Chinese women typically have the shortest duration of symptoms and Native American women may have the highest prevalence of VMS. ^{13,14} 15 VMS are estimated to increase direct healthcare costs by \$1,300 per person per year compared to women without these symptoms, and increase indirect economic costs due to missed work by another \$770 per person per year.4
+Available data suggest that the median total duration of moderate to severe VMS is 9.4 years1; bothersome VMS may last around 4 years.11 However, severity and duration of VMS symptoms appears to be heterogeneous, with racial and ethnic differences.
+For example, a higher proportion of Black women experience increased severity and duration of VMS symptoms compared to White women.
+3 More limited evidence suggests that Chinese women typically have the shortest duration of symptoms and Native American women may have the highest prevalence of VMS. ^{12,13} 14 VMS are estimated to increase direct healthcare costs by \$1,300 per person per year compared to women without these symptoms, and increase indirect economic costs due to missed work by another \$770 per person per year.2

 Treatment options vary based on symptom severity.
 For women with mild VMS symptoms, behavioral approaches (e.g., lowering ambient temperature, dressing in layers of clothing) can be effective.
 For women with moderate to severe VMS and no contraindications, menopausal hormone therapy (MHT), consisting of estrogen and progesterone (for women with an intact uterus) or estrogen alone (for women who have undergone a hysterectomy) is recommended as first-line therapy.
-Contraindications to MHT include a history of breast cancer, coronary heart disease, venous thromboembolic (VTE) event or stroke, active liver disease, unexplained vaginal bleeding, high-risk for endometrial cancer, or transient ischemic attack16, since MHT can potentially increase the risk of these adverse outcomes.
+Contraindications to MHT include a history of breast cancer, coronary heart disease, venous thromboembolic (VTE) event or stroke, active liver disease, unexplained vaginal bleeding, high-risk for endometrial cancer, or transient ischemic attack15, since MHT can potentially increase the risk of these adverse outcomes.
+It is also worth noting that the risk of these contraindications may not be uniform across the population (e.g., Black women have a 40% increased risk of mortality from breast cancer16) and differential effects of MHT on cardiovascular outcomes have been observed between Black and White women17, with MHT demonstrating a protective effect in White women.
+16) and differential effects of MHT on cardiovascular outcomes have been observed between Black and White women17, with MHT demonstrating a protective effect in White women.